MapReduce: Simplified Data Processing on Large Clusters

 Fault Tolerance

-The implementation uses a functional approach (ie it uses pure functions) allowing it to rerun mappers and reducers on the same data.
-In case of failure of one or more worker nodes, it simply just re executes the computation on another idle worker.
-What if the master node fails, what happens then?
-The system crashes; there’s no mechanism to tolerate the failure of the master node.
+The implementation uses a functional approach ie it doesn’t manipulate the input data files, allowing it to rerun mappers and reducers on the same data if needed.
+In case of failure of one or more worker nodes, it simply just re executes the computation on another idle or healthy node(s).

 Network Overhead